bwan-nan/libft/README.md

 * [Usage](#usage-example)

 ### What is libft?
-Libft [(see PDF)][1] is an individual project at [42][2] that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the program.
+Libft [(see PDF)][1] is an individual project at 42 that requires us to re-create some standard C library functions including some additional ones that can be used later to build a library of useful functions for the rest of the curriculum.

 Disclaimer: *Reinventing the wheel is not something we do for fun.
 42 makes us do this just so we can have a deeper understanding of data structures and basic algorithms.
-At 42 we're not allowed to use some standard libraries on our projects, so we have to keep growing this library with our own functions as we go farther in the program.*
+At 42 we're not allowed to use some standard libraries on our projects, so we have to keep growing this library with our own functions as we go further in the curriculum.*

 ### What's in it?